samuel0black/AIS-mobile-view-optimizer/README.md

 # AIS-mobile-view-optimizer
-enables mobile view for is.stuba.sk
+enables mobile view for is.stuba.sk with amoled dark mode